Jaakko99/Jaakko99/README.md

 No CS degree.
 Just curiosity, late nights, and a habit of asking *"what happens if I push this further?"*

-I've gone from zero to production full stack in 3 years, picking up languages like Elixir and Rust not because they were trendy, but because the problems I was solving demanded them.
+3 years of production full stack experience — from real-time wearable health data to stress-testing JavaScript runtimes with Elixir — picking up languages like Rust and Elixir not because they were trendy, but because the problems demanded them.

 I care about writing code that's honest about what it's doing — readable, well-structured, and built to last.